Nosudrum/orbit-propagation-python-study/celestlab/README.md

 ## Output CSV content

-### Main states file

-The states CSV file generated with Scilab contain the following columns:
+The CSV file generated with Scilab contain the following columns:

 | Columns |      0       |     1-3      |     4-6      |             7-12              |     13-15     |     16-18     |
 |---------|:------------:|:------------:|:------------:|:-----------------------------:|:-------------:|:-------------:|